ChristianVeth/Free-AWS-Pi-Hole/README.md

 # Step by step process for creating free AWS Pi-hole

 This guide will teach you how manually setup your own free Pi-hole using an AWS server.
-I've also left in the speed bumps encountered along the way, as they may help with any issues you encoutner while doing this process yourself.
+I've also left in the speed bumps encountered along the way, as you may encounter similar issues as well.

 1. Navigate to AWS EC2 Management console.